 Is there a way to increase the water level at the bottom of the ball shape?

-If you feel like you would like to raise the water level more you can take a 1/4" Drill Bit and make two holes in the ball shape area directly across from each other at the same level and the water will rise and start at the bottom edge of the holes you drill.
+We engineered the unit to work as sold but if you feel like you would like to raise the water level more you can take a 1/4" Drill Bit and make two holes in the ball shape area directly across from each other at the same level and the water will rise and start at the bottom edge of the holes you drill.
 You could even drill 4 holes if you want to as well (1 at 12 O'clock, 1 at 3 O'clock, 1 at 6 O'clock, and the last at 9 O'Oclock in the round ball shape - This way they are evenly spaced around the ball shape).
 Also make sure they are all at the same height level.
 The more you drill the easier the water tension is broken and it refills to that same level as they drink.
 Bottom line is whatever height you drill the holes at is where the water level will rise to the bottom edge of that hole(s).
 Also be sure to use a high number (very fine finishing type) sand paper and sand off any sharp edges or burs from the drill bit on the inside edge of the ball shape so the tongue doesn't hit any sharp edges.